postnerd/posttest-cli/readme.md

 npm start -- -e engines.config.example
 ```

-If no -e option is provided posttest will search for a _engines.json_ file at the root of the executaion folder.
+If no -e option is provided posttest will search for a _engines.json_ file at the root of the execution folder.

 *Format*
 ```json